Color Theory Basics: The Essential Guide for Designers

 Dynamic Theming

-Modern systems like Material You dynamically extract and generate palettes based on user context and wallpaper colors.
+Systems like Material You generate palettes from your wallpaper colors.

-AI tools increasingly generate palettes beyond traditional color wheel constraints.
-Designers must now evaluate AI results with foundational theory.
+AI tools generate palettes beyond traditional color wheel rules.
+You still need to evaluate them with basic theory.

 Color Theory Glossary